 Personalized support for patients who have been prescribed MARGENZA

-MARGENZA Access Support is available Monday–Friday 9 AM to 7 PM ET
+Monday–Friday 9 AM to 6 PM ET

 Infusion-related reactions.
 MARGENZA is a medicine that is delivered into a vein through a needle as an infusion.
 MARGENZA has been associated with infusion-related reactions which can include fever, chills, joint pain, cough, dizziness, tiredness, nausea, vomiting, headache, sweating, fast heart rate, low blood pressure, itching, rash, hives, and shortness of breath.
 Your healthcare team will monitor you during treatment with MARGENZA and may slow or stop your infusion if you have side effects.
 You may need to permanently stop MARGENZA if you have a severe infusion reaction.